Chiropractor for Upper Trapezius Pain Relief

 It’s important to know, and you may have already found out if you’ve been stretching your upper trapezius muscle, that stretching alone will probably not get you 100% upper trapezius pain relief.
 If you’ve had discomfort in this area for a while, it can be challenging to fix on your own.
 However, there are other treatments you can turn to for relief.
-Our Cary chiropractic providers provide a number of other treatments that are effective at relieving trapezius myalgia when stretches are not enough.
+Our Cary NC chiropractic providers provide a number of other treatments that are effective at relieving trapezius myalgia when stretches are not enough.

 - Chiropractic manipulation (also known as chiropractic adjustments) can restore motion to the surrounding joints and help inhibit tightness to the trapezius muscles.
 It can really bring a lot of relief.

 - A treatment called dry needling, where a small acupuncture needle is placed into knots in the upper trapezius muscle can release trigger points and force the muscle to relax and function normally again.

-- A more extensive program of stretching and corrective exercises that is prescribed by a chiropractor will help fix postural problems and correct imbalances that are at the root of your upper trapezius pain.
+- A more extensive program of stretching and corrective exercises prescribed by a chiropractor will help fix postural problems and correct imbalances that are at the root of your upper trapezius pain.

 I also recommend at least getting examined by a chiropractor to make sure you’re familiar with exactly what’s causing your upper trapezius pain.
 At our Cary chiropractic office, we do a comprehensive exam and can put together a trial of care to get you upper trapezius pain relief.
-Diagnosing yourself is not usually a good idea, and there are more tissues and joints involved than just the upper trapezius.
+Diagnosing yourself is not usually a good idea, and there are often more tissues and joints involved than just the upper trapezius.

 Dr. Jason Williams DC is a chiropractic physician practicing at AccessHealth Chiropractic in Cary, NC.
 He treats neuromusculoskeletal pain and injuries using chiropractic manipulation, dry needling, acupuncture, rehab exercise strategies, and other supportive therapies.
 Primary areas of focus include back pain, neck pain, muscular pain, extremity pain, and orthopedic injuries.
 Dr. Williams is experienced in treating athletes, especially those in the CrossFit, Brazilian Jiu-Jitsu, Muay Thai, and MMA community.